Facebook shouldn’t block you from finding friends on competitors

 You may not use Facebook Platform to promote, or to export user data to, a product or service that replicates a core Facebook product or service without our permission.

 Essentially, apps that piggybacked on Facebook’s social graph had to let you share back to Facebook, and couldn’t compete with it.
-It’s a bit ironic, given Facebook’s overarching strategy for years has been ‘replicate core functionality”.
+It’s a bit ironic, given Facebook’s overarching strategy for years has been “replicate core functionality.”
 From cloning Twitter’s asymmetrical follow and Trending Topics to Snapchat’s Stories and augmented reality filters, all the way back to cribbing FriendFeed’s News Feed and Facebook’s start as a rip-off of the Winklevii’s HarvardConnection.

 Restrictions against replicating core functionality aren’t unheard of in tech.
 Apple’s iOS won’t let you run an App Store from inside an app, for example.
 But Facebook’s selective enforcement of the policy is troubling.
 It simply ignores competing apps that never get popular.
 Yet if they start to grow into potential rivals, Facebook has swiftly enforced this policy and removed their Find Friends access, often inhibiting further growth and engagement.